Rules surrounding stray cats and cat ownership

 b.
 A Lismore City Council Ranger (6625 0500) for temporary housing at Council’s animal pound.

 - Owners retrieving their cat from Council’s pound are subject to per-day housing fees, and the compulsory costs of registration and microchipping (which are increased for a cat not desexed) before the cat can be claimed.

-- Unfortunately, unidentified or unclaimed cats must be humanely euthanised.
+- Unfortunately, unidentified or unclaimed cats may be humanely euthanised.